kbandla/pypcap/README.md

 # pypcap

 Python/C bindings for the libpcap library.
 Most of the functions are 1:1 mapped to the libpcap library.

+Seems fairly stable on OSX.
+Needs some more work before it will work on linux.

 ## Example 1